 Rear Crash Prevention

 Many vehicles equipped with OEM backup cameras also include additional safety systems that turn on when you shift into reverse.
-These backup safety systems rely on ADAS sensors to inform their functions.
+These backup safety systems rely on Advanced Driver-Assistance Systems (ADAS) sensors to inform their functions.
+ADAS sensors, such as ultrasonic sensors, radar, and LiDAR, work in conjunction with the backup camera to provide a comprehensive view of the vehicle’s surroundings.

 The efforts and effectiveness of rear crash prevention systems are often studied together.
 Here are a few statistics: